jimen8930/Regex-Tutorial/Develop/gist-template.md

 Anchors within regex mark the start and end points of the expression.
 In regards to this expression, the ^ marks the start of the expression and the $ marks the end of the expression.

 ### Quantifiers
+Quantifiers in regex are symbols or meta-characters that indicate the number of times a preceding element should be matched.
+They allow you to specify how many occurrences of a particular character or group of characters are required in the input string for a match to occur.

+-  + after [a-z0-9_\.-]: This quantifier matches one or more occurrences of any lowercase letter, digit, underscore, dot, or hyphen.

+-  + after ([\da-z\.-]+): This quantifier matches one or more occurrences of any digit, lowercase letter, dot, or hyphen within the group.

+{-  2,6} after [a-z\.]: This quantifier specifies that the character class [a-z\.] should repeat between 2 and 6 times.
+This is used for the domain name system (e.g., ".com," ".net," ".dev").

 ### OR Operator